rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

     C_in_mix.append(Cout_mfpfr_g[i]*M_mfpfr_out/Q_in_edbm+Sc_out[i]*Mc/Q_in_edbm)
 ```
 > [!IMPORTANT]
-> For complete steps on simulating EDBM and ED technologies, refer to their respective tutorials ([EDBM Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/EDBM_Tutorial.md), [ED_Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/ED_Tutorial.md).
+> For complete steps on simulating EDBM and ED technologies, refer to their respective tutorials (**[EDBM Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/EDBM_Tutorial.md), [ED_Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/ED_Tutorial.md)**).
 This tutorial primarily focuses on demonstrating how to integrate the technologies into a treatment train and calculate mixed stream flow rates and concentrations.

 ## 4. Results evaluation
 After the simulation of the treatment train, the performance of the process units needs to be evaluated individually and overall as a system.